mre/oxitrack/README.md

 ## Demonstration

 My website [mo8it.com](https://mo8it.com) is an example website that uses OxiTraffic.
-You can visit the OxiTraffic [dashboard](https://oxitraffic.mo8it.com) to see the call history of each page on the website.
+You can visit the OxiTraffic [dashboard](https://oxitraffic.mo8it.com) to see the visits history of each page on the website.
 Here is an [example](https://oxitraffic.mo8it.com/stats?path=/blog/rust-vs-julia) for a specific blog post.

 Try out the following API endpoints (with `curl` for example):